 There will be an opportunity for photos and souvenir shopping in the charming village of Fort Augustus.
 We continue along the full length of Loch Ness for a photo of Urquhart Castle... eyes peeled for monsters!

 Our overnight stay is in the northernmost city of the UK and pretty capital of the Highlands, Inverness.
 There are numerous pubs, cafés and restaurants for evening entertainment.

-As we return to Edinburgh we cross the River Forth and there's a photo opportunity of the Forth Rail Bridge.
-It amazed the world when it was completed in 1890 and has become an enduring symbol of Scotland’s engineering heritage.
+As we return to Edinburgh we cross the Forth Bridge with stunning views of the Forth Rail Bridge and the new Queensferry Crossing.
+The rail bridge amazed the world when it was completed in 1890 and has become an enduring symbol of Scotland’s engineering heritage.